pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Using static methods for [dynamic text labels](../../05_Objects/01_Object_Classes/03_Layout_Elements/01_Dynamic_Text_Labels.md) is now deprecated, use services instead.
 - Removed method `\Pimcore\Model\DataObject\ClassDefinition\Data\Relations\AbstractRelations::isRemoteOwner()`, as this method was only used for `ReverseManyToManyObjectRelation` internal check are now made using `instanceof`
 - [Data Objects] inheritance skips now objects of other classes (so far only folders) so with an object path like `A (class Product) > B (other class) > C (class Product)` object C can inherit data from A.
-- The built in cookie info bar (in system settings) is now marked as deprecated and will be removed in Pimcore 7.
+- The built in cookie info bar (in system settings) is now marked as deprecated and will be removed in Pimcore 10.
-- `\Pimcore\Config::getSystemConfig()` is now marked as deprecated and will be removed in Pimcore 7.
+- `\Pimcore\Config::getSystemConfig()` is now marked as deprecated and will be removed in Pimcore 10.
 Use `Pimcore\Config` service or `\Pimcore\Config::getSystemConfiguration()` method instead.
-- Javascript function `ts(key)` (alias of `t(key)`) is marked as deprecated and will be removed in v7.
+- Javascript function `ts(key)` (alias of `t(key)`) is marked as deprecated and will be removed in Pimcore 10.
 Please use `t(key)` instead.

 ## 6.4.0
 - Deprecated the REST Webservice API.
-The API will be removed in Pimcore 7, use the [Pimcore Datahub](https://github.com/pimcore/data-hub) instead.
+The API will be removed in Pimcore 10, use the [Pimcore Datahub](https://github.com/pimcore/data-hub) instead.
 - Removed `Pimcore\Bundle\EcommerceFrameworkBundle\PricingManagerPricingManagerInterface::getRule()` and `Pimcore\Bundle\EcommerceFrameworkBundle\PricingManager::getRule()`
 - The `DocumentRenderer::setEventDispatcher()` method has been removed.
 Pass event dispatcher to the constructor instead.
 - `RedirectHandler::setRequestHelper()` and `RedirectHandler::setSiteResolver()` methods have been removed.
 Pass instance of `Pimcore\Http\RequestHelper` & `Pimcore\Http\Request\Resolver\SiteResolver` to the constructor instead.